vinu1A23/projects/README.md

 # Goodread quote scaper
-How to use: type in the command line for windows goodreads_quote_scraper.py -t 'bias' -p 3 -q
+How to use: type in the command line for windows:

+ goodreads_quote_scraper.py -t 'bias' -p 3 -q

 "-t", "--tag", required=False, type=str, default=None,